cocoaaa/GP2017-Assignments/assignment2/README.md

 # Assignment 2

 Edit this 'README.md' file to report all your results.
 There is no need to write lengthy reports, just show the requested outputs and screenshots and quickly summarize your observations.
-Please add your additional files or notes in the folder 'assignment2/results' and refer or directly show them in this page.
+Please add your additional files or notes in the folder 'assignment2/results' and refer to or directly show them in this page.

 ## Required results